1) General information

 3) Formatting guidelines

 a) Manuscripts must be submitted in Microsoft Word or a Word-compatible program.
 Please do not submit PDF versions of your article.
 Manuscripts submitted in other formats and styles will be unsubmitted.
-Manuscripts should be one-half spaced in 12-pt Times New Roman font.
+Manuscripts should be one-half spaced in 12-point Times New Roman font.
 The text should be adjusted.

 b) Tables should be submitted as editable text and not as images.
 They should be placed next to the relevant text in the article.
 Tables should be numbered consecutively and provided with a title.
 The source should be provided under the illustration.